Lufthansa : reports loss as fuel costs rise and overcapacity weighs | MarketScreener

 Shares of the airline, which have risen around 12 percent since the start of the month, were indicated to open 5.1 percent lower in premarket trade on Tuesday morning at 0606 GMT.

-European airlines are battling overcapacity and high fuel costs, while uncertainty around Brexit has led to some travelers to delay booking summer holidays.
+European airlines are battling overcapacity and high fuel costs, while uncertainty around Brexit has led to some travellers to delay booking summer holidays.

 Iceland's WOW air was the latest casualty in March, halting operations and cancelling all future flights after failing to raise more funds.